FaxanaduHacks/stego_motion/README.md

 - **Message Preservation:** The lossless nature of the video ensures that any hidden messages are preserved with complete fidelity, minimizing the risk of data loss.

 Remember that the choice between lossless and lossy compression depends on your specific use case and priorities.
 Lossless compression prioritizes quality, while lossy compression sacrifices some quality to achieve smaller file sizes.

+## Acknowledgments

+This program utilizes the OpenCV library for computer vision tasks.
+Credits to the OpenCV community for their contributions.

+The development of this application benefited from the assistance of language models, including GPT-3.5 and GPT-4, provided by OpenAI.
+The author acknowledges the valuable contributions made by these language models in generating design ideas and providing insights during the development process.